Lateral cutaneous nerve of thigh: Branches

 The lateral cutaneous nerve of the thigh usually divides into an anterior (or anterolateral) branch and a posterior branch.

 Anterior branch

 The anterior branch becomes superficial about 10 cm below the inguinal ligament.
 It divides into branches which are distributed to the skin of the anterior and lateral parts of the thigh, as far down as the knee.
 The terminal filaments of this nerve frequently communicate with the anterior cutaneous branches of the femoral nerve, and with the infrapatellar branch of the saphenous nerve, forming with them the peripatellar plexus.

 Posterior branch

 The posterior branch pierces the fascia lata.
 It subdivides into filaments, which pass backward across the lateral and posterior surfaces of the thigh.
 It supplies the skin around the greater trochanter.

+Distribution

+It provides sensory innervation to the lateral aspect of the thigh (as far as the knee), as well as the iliac fascia and perineum of the iliac fascia.

 Variation

 The lateral cutaneous nerve of the thigh may have multiple branches.
 Its position with relation to the ASIS can be very variable.
 It may partially pass through sartorius muscle rather than over its surface.
 It may be absent, and the sensory supply replaced by branches of the femoral nerve and the ilioinguinal nerve.